-• De minimis exemption - If you can demonstrate that the equipment or operation does not emit more than 10 pounds per day of air pollutants, this is classified as a de minimis source of air pollution and it does not need an air permit.
+• De minimis exemption (OAC rule 3745-15-05) - If you can demonstrate that the equipment or operation does not emit more than 10 pounds per day of air pollutants or 2000 pounds per year of hazardous air pollutants, it is classified as a de minimis source of air pollution and it does not need an air permit.
 However, you must keep records to prove your emissions remain below 10 pounds per day.

-For paint booths, VOCs (volatile organic compounds) are released when painting or cleaning spray guns.
-You can calculate your daily emissions by multiplying the amount of paint and solvent you use each day by the corresponding VOC content of the material (from the Material Safety Data Sheet).
+For paint booths, VOCs (volatile organic compounds) are released into the air when painting or cleaning spray guns.
+You can calculate your daily air emissions by multiplying the amount of paint and solvent you use each day by the corresponding VOC content of the material (see the Material Safety Data Sheet (MSDS) or Environmental Data Sheet (EDS) from your supplier.
+Your supplier may even have computer software to do this for you).

 Examples of equipment that may meet the definition of de minimis include:

-- Low-usage paint booths (using about 1.5 gallons or less of total paint and solvent per day); - Used oil burners rated less than 500,000 Btu per hour (provided only used oil generated on the premises is burned); - Intermittent welding operations. - Listed exemption The rule lists more than 45 types of equipment that are exempt from permitting.
-Examples of exempt equipment include: - Solvent recycling units less than 20 gallons capacity; - Self-contained abrasive blasting cabinets; - Parts washers having a liquid surface area less than or equal to ten square feet and not using methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride or chloroform: - Parts washers using detergent cleaners; - Abrasive grinding operations having dust collection systems.
+- o Low-usage paint booths (using about 1.5 gallons or less of total paint and solvent per day); - Used oil burners rated less than 500,000 Btu per hour (provided only used oil generated on the premises is burned); - Intermittent welding operations. - Listed exemption (OAC rule 3745-31-03) lists more than 45 types of equipment that are exempt from needing air permits.
+Examples of exempt equipment include: - Solvent recycling units less than 20 gallons capacity; - o Parts washers having a liquid surface area less than or equal to ten square feet that do not use methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride or chloroform; - Parts washers using water-based detergent cleaners; - o Grinding, machining, or abrasive blasting operations controlled by an internally-vented dust collector under 4000 CFM; - Refrigerant reclaiming and recycling machines.